Click

 Sunday, December 2, 2007: "zenon" for "xenon"

 X is the only consonant with more than two sounds in words of English origin (that is, not counting words brought in from other languages in recent centuries): KS (fix), GZ (exist), GZH (luxurious), and Z (xylophone).
 It has so many possible sounds that people cannot always be sure which it takes in some words.
 Is it ék.sit or ég.zit?
-Záe.vee.yer, Ek.sáe.vee.yer, or Eg.záe.vee.yer?
+Záe.vee.yer, Ek.sáe.vee.yer, or Eg.záe.vee.yer?Let's take some of the load off X and convert all the X's that represent a simple Z-sound to Z.

 The one other issue spelling reformers need to consider with "xenon" is whether to leave the E single or double it to show it is long.
 Ah, but the problem is that it is pronounced short in England, so the word has two pronunciations, zée.non (standard) and zén.on (dialectal).
 We don't have to crack the whip over dialectals here.
 Let Brits see an E before -NO- as short.
 Since there is only one N, most people will see the E as long (as in Reno), so we can leave every part of this word the same except the X: "zenon".

-My thanks to "Clap..." for this suggestion.
+____________________My thanks to "Clap..." for this suggestion.
 (The answers to the questions posed above are that "exit" can be said with either the KS or GZ pronunciation but the X in "Xavier" is to be pronounced only with a Z-sound.)

 Saturday, December 1, 2007: "wot" for "watt"

 We have here another of those silly broad-A's that sound like short-O. How are people to know that the A in "watt" is pronounced differently from the A in attic, attitude, and attribute?
-The sound in "watt" is short-O. Let's just write it with an O.
+The sound in "watt" is short-O. Let's just write it with an O.And we don't need two T's where one will do: "wot".

-My thanks to "Dogs..." for this suggestion.
+____________________My thanks to "Dogs..." for this suggestion.

 Friday, November 30, 2007: "vishyswoz" for "vichyssoise"

-If the sound after the Y is S, a single S will do in this position.
+For this Food Friday, let's reform a complicated spelling for a sound sequence that isn't nearly so complicated.
+In French, the traditional spelling makes perfect sense, with SS representing an S-sound and -SE representing a Z-sound.
+In English, it makes little to no sense, and people can be forgiven for not being able to remember how many S's appear where.
+Is there, for instance, an SH for the SH-sound?
+There is not.
+It's CH, because that's the way French spells that sound.
+This is English.
+We write SH for that sound.If the sound after the Y is S, a single S will do in this position.
 If the sound is Z, a single Z will do in its position, at the end of the word.
 If this soup were a thing rather than stuff, and could take a plural, we might do better to double the Z, because in the plural it would be doubled before adding -ES anyway.
 But we would not pluralize this word, nor make it into a verb to which we add -ES, -ED or -ING, so a single-Z will suffice.

 The OI of French is a W sound followed by short-O, so -WO- before a vowel will do very nicely.